 Budget an extra ₹3,000 – ₹7,000 INR per person for these miscellaneous expenses, adjusting based on your shopping habits and need for buffer.

-Total Estimated Vietnam Trip Cost from India (7-Day Trip Example)
+Vietnam Trip Cost Summary (7-Day Itinerary)

 Based on the breakdown above, here’s a rough estimate for a 7-day trip to Vietnam per person from India, ranging from budget to mid-range: